 If you’re feeling…angry

 If you feel your anger simmering, enjoy some nuts and seeds as a delicious, healthy snack.
 You can also incorporate more avocados into your diet.
-Enjoy a few of our favorite avocado recipes below:

 Aside from upping your omega-3 intake, you can also eat more zinc-rich foods.
 A 2010 study suggested that women who consume foods rich in zinc may reduce their anger levels.
 That being said, salmon, mackerel, almonds, and walnuts contain both omega-3 fatty acids and zinc.

 If you’re experiencing… brain fog

 If you’re having trouble staying focused and maintaining your concentration, there are some foods that will help to clear up your brain fog.

 Choline is a nutrient that, when ingested, partakes in helping brain cells produce acetylcholine – a neurotransmitter that encourages mental focus.
 Choline can be found in broccoli, liver, peanuts, and quinoa.

 Also, as the brain is made up of a large amount of omega-3 fatty acid DHA, eating healthy fats is a sure way to support brain function.
 DHA can be found in algae, walnuts, and fatty fish such as salmon.
 If you’re not sure how to start eating more salmon, try this delicious Mango Teriyaki Salmon and Brown Rice recipe.

 Be sure to add a serving of green leafy vegetables to your meal as their vitamin K and lutein content has been shown to boost brain power (2).